 The research literature on the classical bin packing problem is quite rich and spans over $50$ years of active research.
 The asymptotic competitive ratio of 1.7 for \FF was established in the early seventies~\cite{princeton1971performance}.
 It took over $40$ years to establish the same result for the strict competitive ratio~\cite{dosa2013first}.
 By now there are many different proofs of competitiveness of \FF and its variants.

 The key technique that is used to establish the majority of upper bounds is called the {\em weighting technique}.
 The idea is to define a weight function $w$ which modifies sizes of items that satisfies the following two properties: \begin{enumerate} \item for most of the bins $B$ of a given algorithm $ALG$ we have $\sum_{x \in B} w(x) \ge 1$, \item for any bin $B$ of an offline optimal solution $OPT$ we have $\sum_{x \in B} w(x) \le \rho$. \end{enumerate} If such a weight function $w$ is found for a given algorithm $ALG$, it implies a competitive ratio of at most $\rho$, since the sum of all weights of items is at least $ALG$ and at most $\rho \cdot OPT$.
 This technique can be seen to be an instance of the more general primal-dual framework applied to bin packing.
-Variations on this technique involve making weights dependant on the schedules of $ALG$ and/or $OPT$, splitting weight function into several functions, and applying amortization.
+Variations of this technique involve making the weights dependent on the schedules of $ALG$ and/or $OPT$, splitting the weight function into several functions, and applying amortization.